Recently I was in a conversation about meeting deadlines with a group of Service Providers.

 Really?
 Try that when work and home is in the same location…

-Just imagine that you are caring for your sick mother, your son just lost $50,000 in his business and your partner is having a mid-life crisis.
+Just imagine, you’re caring for your sick mother, your son just lost $50,000 in his business and your partner is having a mid-life crisis.

-I don’t know about you, but that is enough to kill my feelings for working, far less for meeting deadlines.
+I don’t know about you, but that’s enough to kill my feelings for working, far less for meeting deadlines.